We have plenty of incentives to make being a partner family exciting and worth while for everyone involved if you choose to take us

 there to prove ownership and to give me complete access to all medical paperwork and decisions.
 The dog should only need to see

 your vet for emergencies otherwise it will come back to my vet at my cost for all health testing, vaccinating etc So it saves you money.
+We will arrange for the dog to come to me for the day to do all necessary vet care at my cost.

 9. This dog will be show/breed quality.
 I will pick the puppies out of each litter that are show/breed quality at 8 weeks old.
 Only these